 According to Security Magazine, physical IDs will be obsolete by 2030.
 This doesn’t come as a surprise, as digitisation has shown no signs of slowing down, and recalls the importance of access control for increased office security.

-Through the visitor management system's integration with building access control systems, you can customise access based on visitor type, digitally tracking visitors while implementing a 24/7 security control.
+Through the visitor management system’s integration with building access control systems, you can customise access based on visitor type by different levels of visitor pass, digitally tracking visitors while implementing a 24/7 security control.

 Introduce staff storage lockers

 The precautions we take are, eventually, inclusive of internal risks we typically don’t like to assume of colleagues.
 However, research has shown that over half of employees steal from work.
 Although most office supplies as well as toilet paper and food items, some employees take advantage of insurance claims for equipment.